Dracophyllum ophioliticum

 Dracophyllum ophioliticum, commonly known as asbestos inaka and asbestos turpentine tree, is a species of shrub in the family Ericaceae.
-Endemic to New Zealand, it grows into a sprawling shrub, reaching heights of just 30–200 cm, and has leaves which form bunches at the end of its branches.
+Endemic to the South Island of New Zealand, it grows into a sprawling shrub, reaching heights of just 30–200 cm, and has leaves which form bunches at the end of its branches.

 D. ophioliticum flowers from January to March, producing small white flowers and later tiny light brown fruit.
 It has a range restricted to north-west Nelson in the Kahurangi National Park, growing only on serpentinite-asbestos clay loam.
 It was first described by Stephanus Venter in 2002 and genetically sequenced in 2010 when it was placed in the subgenus Oreothamnus.

 Description

 D. ophioliticum grows into a decumbent shrub between 30 and 100 cm tall, though can reach 200 cm in shade, with grey and slightly fissured bark.
 Its leaves concentrate at the end of branches, and are sheathed in waxy light green leaf sheaths.
 Enclosed in the sheaths are 2–50 by 1–2.5 mm leaves which are very finely serrate, with 10–13 teeth every cm.
 The leaves also have tiny warts, are slightly concave shaped, and leathery, with a waxy powder covering them.

 Flowering occurs from January through to March, producing 3–9 white flowers on each 13 - 28 mm long rectangular raceme.
 The flowers themselves are made up of 4 - 6 by 1.5 - 3.0 mm green sepals which enclose a 5.5–6.5 by 2.0–2.5 white hairless corolla.
 In the upper third of the corolla tube is the stamen, which is made up of a 0.1 mm long light yellow anther suspended off of a 0.5 mm long filament.
 In order to provide an incentive for pollination D. ophioliticum has 1.0–1.2 by 0.6–0.7 mm rectangular nectary scales.

 The ovary is 1.5 by 1.5 mm egg-shaped and hairless, eventually leading to the creation of yellowish-brown 0.8–1.0 mm long seeds enclosed within 2.7–4.0 by 2.5–2.7 mm light brown capsules which are dispersed by the wind.